How do I log a medication dose?

 Logging a dose you just gave.

-1. Family → tap your child → Medications.
+- Family → tap your child → Medications.

-3. Enter the dose amount (the number on the bottle / the syringe), the time given, and any notes.
+- Pick the medication (or add a new one in the same sheet), then enter the dose amount (the number on the bottle / the syringe), the time given, and any notes.

-4. Save.
+- Save.

-The dose-interval banner.
+The dose-interval note.

 Setting up a schedule.